vipul-gupta13/docker/docs/Docker_Basics.md

   - Dockerfile
     - ubuntu OS image.
     - tomcat is needed to be installed.
-    - webapp to be added.
+    - webapp war to be added.
 - Deploy our image in a container.
 - Connect to the tomcat service running on Docker.